Azman-Ahmed/Azman-Ahmed/README.md

 <!-- - 🔭 I’m currently working on [Current Project] -->
 - 🎓 graduated from East West University with a degree in CSE.
-- 🌱 I’m currently learning ASP .net
+- 🌱 I’m currently learning ASP .Net Core 8.0
 - 👯 I’m interested to join as a Software Engineer
 - 📫 How to reach me: [ahmed.azman.bd0007@gmail.com]